What makes Korean desserts iconic from others? More than 30 recipes are waiting to tell you the truth. Are you curious?

 The tasty cookies have a colorful appearance, and perfect textures are waiting for you.
 Now let’s hunt them down with the list below.

-Dasik is a traditional Korean dessert, usually served with tea.
+Dasik is a traditional dessert usually coming in small sizes and served with tea in Korea.
 The kneaded dough is pressed into Dasik molds to create small round cookies with various patterns and striking colors.

 It comes in five different shades: red is made from omija fruit, while green is taken from Angelica Gigas.
 Suppose you want to have black, just using black sesame.
 In addition, potatoes, sweet potatoes, or mung starch bring white to the staple.